Facebook removes Ukraine political 'influence-for-hire' network

 Facebook said it removed 363 pages, which were followed by about 2.37 million accounts, and 477 accounts from this network for violating its rules.
 The network also spent about $496,000 in Facebook and Instagram ads, Facebook said.

-Reporting by Elizabeth Culliford in New York; Additional reporting by Natalia Zinets and Ilya Zhegulev in Kyiv; Editing by Kenneth Li, Chris Sanders and Daniel Wallis
+Reporting by Elizabeth Culliford in New York; Additional reporting by Natalia Zinets and Ilya Zhegulev in Kyiv.
+Editing by Chris Sanders, Daniel Wallis and Mark Potter

 Our Standards: The Thomson Reuters Trust Principles.